react-native-webrtc/react-native-webrtc/Documentation/AndroidInstallation.md

 ## Screen Capture Support - Android 10+

-You'll need [Notifee](https://notifee.app/react-native/docs/overview) or another library which can handle foreground services for you.
+You'll need [Notifee](https://notifee.app/react-native/docs/overview) or another library that can handle foreground services for you.
-The basic requirement to get screen capturing working on Android 10 and above is to have a foreground service running with `mediaProjection` as a service type before you start screen capturing.
+The basic requirement to get screen capturing working since Android 10 and above is to have a foreground service with `mediaProjection` included as a service type and to have that service running before starting a screen capture session.

 In `android/app/main/AndroidManifest.xml` add the following inside the `<application>` section.